janekfleper/typst-fancy-units/src/content.typ

 // Wrap a component in the layers of the (content) tree
 //
 // - component (dictionary)
-//    - text (str): The text of the component
+//    - body (str): The text of the component
 //    - path (array): The path to the component in the `tree`
 // - tree (array): The content tree from `unwrap-content()`
 // - decimal-separator (content/str): The separator to replace the decimal point "."